andis-sprinkis/tparts/README.md

 ---

-Some value files contents worth noting:
+Some notable value files and their contents:

 -   `_inline_build_entrypoint` – name of the root level template value file for a document.
 -   `_inline_path` – output document nested directory path in the project build.